micah4thewin/Blog/DIY/diy_water_filter.md

 To begin, you need to layer the materials inside the bottle in the following order:

-* Cotton or cloth
+1. Cotton or cloth
-* Activated charcoal
+2. Activated charcoal
-* Sand
+3. Sand
-* Gravel
+4. Gravel

+Each layer serves a different purpose in filtering the water:

-- **Cotton or cloth**: Cotton or cloth is the first layer of your filter that will catch any large particles or debris in the water.
+- **Cotton or cloth**: This is the first layer of your filter that will catch any large particles or debris in the water.
 You can use any type of cotton or cloth that is clean and has small holes.
 Some examples of cotton or cloth that can be used for your filter are cotton balls, cotton pads, cheesecloth, or an old T-shirt.
-- **Activated charcoal**: Activated charcoal is the second layer of your filter that will remove any chemicals, odors, or tastes in the water.
-You can buy activated charcoal online or from local suppliers.
+- **Activated charcoal**: This is the second layer of your filter that will remove any chemicals, odors, or tastes in the water.
+Activated charcoal is a type of carbon that has been treated to increase its surface area and adsorption capacity.
+It can trap many organic and inorganic substances in its pores.
 You will need enough activated charcoal to fill about one-third of your bottle.
-- **Sand**: Sand is the third layer of your filter that will trap any smaller particles or microorganisms in the water.
-You can use any type of sand that is clean and has fine grains.
-Some examples of sand that can be used for your filter are beach sand, river sand, or playground sand.
+- **Sand**: This is the third layer of your filter that will trap any smaller particles or microorganisms in the water.
+Sand is a natural material that consists of tiny grains of rock and minerals.
+It can filter out sediments, bacteria, protozoa, and viruses from the water.
+You will need enough sand to fill another one-third of your bottle.
-- **Gravel**: Gravel is the fourth and final layer of your filter that will support the other layers and prevent them from clogging.
-You can use any type of gravel that is clean and has coarse grains.
-Some examples of gravel that can be used for your filter are pebbles, stones, or marbles.
+- **Gravel**: This is the fourth and final layer of your filter that will support the other layers and prevent them from clogging.
+Gravel is a natural material that consists of larger pieces of rock and minerals.
+It can also help improve the water flow through the filter.
+You will need enough gravel to fill the remaining space in your bottle.

 ### Securing the Layers

 Once all of the layers are in place, you need to secure them with a rubber band or a string.
 This will prevent them from shifting or falling out when you use your filter.

+You also need to cover the mouth of the bottle with a coffee filter and tighten it with the cap.
+The coffee filter will keep the activated charcoal inside the bottle and prevent it from leaking into the filtered water.

 ## Using the Filter